databricks/mlops-stacks/README.md

 ### Does the MLOps stack cover data (ETL) pipelines?
-While some components of the MLOps stack can be re-used and customized for ETL pipelines, the focus of the Databricks MLops stack on productionizing ML workflows (training, model deployment, batch inference, etc.).
+While some components of the MLOps stack can be re-used and customized for ETL pipelines, the focus of the Databricks MLOps stack is on productionizing ML workflows (training, model deployment, batch inference, etc.).
 You might find the following resources more useful for data processing: [dbx](https://docs.databricks.com/dev-tools/dbx.html) tooling for deploying and scheduling Databricks jobs, and [dlt-meta](https://github.com/databricks/dlt-meta) is an example dbx-based deployment framework for [Delta Live Tables](https://docs.databricks.com/workflows/delta-live-tables/index.html).

+We recommend persisting your features in the [Databricks Feature Store](https://docs.databricks.com/applications/machine-learning/feature-store/index.html#why-use-databricks-feature-store) which is integrated with model training and serving.

 If you do want to extend the Databricks MLOps stakc for ETL and have questions or feature requests, please feel free to reach out as explained below.